Trump ‘Couldn’t Agree More’ That Scientology Needs To Pay Taxes

 President Donald Trump thinks the Church of Scientology needs to start coughing up tax money once more, at least according to a new report.
-As reported in a new Huffington Post article written by Yashar Ali, Trump believes that the Church of Scientology needs to pay taxes like the religious organization used to do.
+As reported in a new Huffington Post article, Trump believes that the Church of Scientology needs to pay taxes like the religious organization used to do.

-Leah Remini, a longtime former member of Scientology, has been gaining attention for exposing the experiences of former Scientology members via her A&E series titled Leah Remini: Scientology and the Aftermath.
-As seen in video excerpts from the series, former members allege all sorts of abuse they claim they have suffered when members of the organization.
-Leah’s show contains allegations from members who claimed to have been sexually and physically abused.
+Leah Remini, a longtime former member of Scientology, has been gaining attention for exposing the experiences of former Scientology members via her A&E series, Leah Remini: Scientology and the Aftermath.
+As seen in video excerpts from the series, former members allege all sorts of abuse they claim they have suffered while members of the organization.
+Remini’s show contains allegations from members who claimed to have been sexually and physically abused.
 Others have claimed that Scientology forced them to have abortions.
 One huge monumental moment during the series displayed the day that the Church of Scientology was granted tax-exemption status.

 Now comes the news that President Trump and his family agree that Scientology shouldn’t enjoy a tax-exempt status.
 Lynne Patton, who has worked since 2009 with the Trump family, reportedly expressed to Remini that she would directly speak with the IRS to gain more information about revoking the Scientology tax-exempt status.
 Leah provided Patton’s direct Twitter messages to the Huffington Post.
 The exchange reportedly happened in May.